 The group has maintained a policy of "zero reserve".
 That is, all funds raised, net of operating expenses, would be transferred to MSF operational centres.
-The group also has non-current assets and therefore would inevitably have a position of net current liabilities with the same amount as the non-current assets, which amounted to \$1,327,531 at 31 December 2017.
+The group also has non-current assets and therefore would inevitably have a position of net current liabilities with the same amount as the non-current assets, which amounted to \$4,563,777 at 31 December 2018.
 The directors are of the opinion that, having taken into account the expected cash inflows from public donations, the group has sufficient financial resources to meet its liabilities as and when they fall due in the coming twelve months from the end of the reporting period.
-Accordingly, the directors believe that the group will be able to continue as a going concern and thus have prepared the consolidated financial statements on a going concern basis.
+Accordingly, the directors believe that the group will be able to continue as a going concern and have prepared the consolidated financial statements on a going concern basis.

 The HKICPA has issued certain new and revised HKFRSs that are first effective or available for early adoption for the current accounting period of the group.
-However, none of these developments have a material impact on the consolidated financial statements of the group for current and prior periods.
+None of these developments have had a material effect on how the group's results and financial position for the current or prior periods have been prepared or presented.
 The group has not applied any new standard or interpretation that is not yet effective for the current accounting period.